Practice and Preparation. Our Coach & Mystery Pro Talk Specifics.

 Red Dragon Darts

-A while back our resident Coach was somewhat surprised when he asked a player how they has improved their game.
+Our resident Coach was somewhat surprised when he asked a player how they have improved their game.
 Unusually, the player, who has played the biggest stages in darts, responded with a detailed daily/weekly timetable:

 Coach: I noticed you have been on a upward curve, in performance terms, for quite a while now.
 How do you think that improvement has come about?